 How early did the government know?

-On July 31, 2001, the FAA issued a warning to airlines that “terror groups are known to be planning and training for hijackings.”
-According to CNN, this warning wasn’t the first such warning issued by the government.
-In fact, as far back as 1998, in response to ominous statements made by Osama bin Laden himself, the FAA had warned airlines and airports to maintain a “high degree of alertness.”
-How long had the government been on notice that a major terrorist attack on the United States was being planned?
+The theory: As early as July 31, 2001, the FAA had issued a warning to airlines that “terror groups are known to be planning and training for hijackings.”
+And according to CNN, this wasn’t the first such warning issued by the government.

 Why won’t anyone tell the FBI what happened?